J-M-Moore/applgrid_docker/README.md

 This time, you must pick iappl=2 (at this stage, the grids you prepared on the first run are now being filled), but leave all other settings untouched.
 After the run completes, you have made an APPLgrid!

+## FK-table production
+TODO: write instructions for creating FK-tables from APPLgrids.